 This residency opportunity offers two artists accommodation and use of a studio for two weeks on the Hafod Estate.
 Artists will stay in the Victorian Cottage, Pwll Pendre and have access to a shared studio which is a 10 minute walk from the cottage.
 The studio is situated in Ysgoldy Goch, where they will have access to tea/coffee making facilities, sink, tables and chairs.
 Artists must bring their own easel, drawing boards and materials.

-The residency runs for two weeks between the 19 September – 3 October 2017 (please note dates cannot be changed).
+The residency runs for two weeks from Monday 17 September - Monday 1 October 2018 (please note dates cannot be changed).

 Please note that you must have access to a car as public transport in the area is limited.